S3-working-group/s3-practical-guide/slides.md

 ---

-## # Delegate Circle
+## P10.3: Delegate Circle

 ![right,fit](img/structural-patterns/delegate-circle.png)

 ### A pattern for deciding how to address drivers affecting multiple domains.

-Decisions of a delegate circle are acted upon in the various domains.
+Decisions of a delegate circle are acted upon in the various domains it serves.

 Each circle selects one or more members as representative(s) to a delegate circle.